-One key difference between the best rollerblades for indoor skating and the best rollerblades for outdoors use is wheel diameter.
-Another important distinction is durometer, or how hard or soft the skate is.
+One key difference between the best rollerblades for indoor skating and the best rollerblades for outdoor skating is wheel diameter.
+Another important distinction is durometer, or how hard or soft the skate’s wheels are.
 Generally, indoor skating requires smaller, harder wheels while outdoor rollerblading demands larger, softer wheels.

 And depending on how rough the outdoor environment is, you’ll need either low-cut or high-cut skates.
 Low-cut options are best suited for speed and maneuvers while high-cut skates offer more ankle support and protection.

 This website participates in the Amazon Associates program.
 And as an Amazon Associate, I earn from qualifying purchases.
 However, you won’t pay a dime more for clicking on any of the affiliate links in this content.

 Here’s a list of 5 great rollerblades for the outdoors.

 - Best Rollerblades for Outdoor Blading Reviews